Saw that question on Twitter the other day.

 Do people still need what you do?

-If the answer is yes, and people also want it, then I’d say go out (well, you know…) and find people who want to buy it.
+If the answer is yes, and people also want it, but you’re struggling to enroll people under current circumstances, you might want to check this out.

 Your baker is selling bread.
 Go and keep selling your stuff.
 And then go give your baker some money.